A Guide to How To Install A Skylight

 If you wish to do a diy skylight installation project, Vivid skylights supplies premium skylights perfect for residential homes.
 All our skylights come with an easy to install flashing kit and step by step instruction guide.

 Vivid Skylights offer four standard sizes for both fixed and electric opening skylights variation but more sizes will be added soon.
-All our products come with a 5 year warranty period.
+All our products come with a 10-year leak-free warranty period.
 If you want to know more about skylights, contact us now and we’ll be happy to assist you.